Your Identity IS Your Passion

 Sometimes passion comes from competition.
 Humans are by nature competitive.
 We compete in different ways.
 Generally two competing individuals or groups have two separate identities.

 We compete physically, intellectually, with force, etc. We compete with others and we compete with ourselves.
 Let’s look at competition and how it relates to and helps us understand and harness passion.

 Passion and Your Genes

-Your genes are pre-programmed to try and keep you and others who share your genes alive.
+Your genes are pre-programed to try and keep you and others who share your genes alive.

 Those two things tell you much of what you need to know about the core of human behavior.